 ‘Never was such cards,’ said the fat gentleman.

-A solemn silence; Mr. Pickwick humorous, the old lady serious, the fat gentleman captious, and Mr. Miller timorous.
+A solemn silence; Mr. Pickwick humourous, the old lady serious, the fat gentleman captious, and Mr. Miller timorous.

 ‘Another double,’ said the old lady, triumphantly making a memorandum of the circumstance, by placing one sixpence and a battered halfpenny under the candlestick.